 The U.S. census of 1870 shows Presley and Emeline residing near Fairmont, Paw Paw Township, Marion County, WV.
 That year, Presley is labeled as a farm laborer as is 17-year-old son William Henry Martin.

-When enumerated in the 1880 census, the family lived in Rivesville, Paw Paw Township, Marion County, with Presley laboring as a farmer and 28-year-old son William Henry as a teamster.
+When enumerated in the 1880 census, the family lived in Rivesville, Paw Paw Township, with Presley laboring as a farmer and 28-year-old son William Henry as a teamster.
 That year, 22-year-old Martha Musgrove boarded in their home as a seamstress.
 The census record indicates that Presley could neither read or write.

 Rivesville was engulfed by major flooding in late July 1888, when Presley would have been age 58.
 It is not known whether he was affected by the high waters.

 As she entered her final years, Presley's aged, widowed mother moved into Presley's Rivesville residence in 1884.
 She rented out her old house in Independence, and remained with Presley for about five years.
 During that time, recalled neighbor M. B. Thorn, Presley "took care of her and boarded and clothed her.
 She was a very old woman and cripled, when she cam to my house I had to lead her and help her down the steps."
 Another neighbor, E.M.
 Satterfield, said that "She was a very old woman, not able to do any work to help maintain herself, she also was cripled in some way."
 Neighbor M.V.B.
 Knight noted that she was "an old decrepid woman not able to work."
 Presley collected no rent from his mother, or inherited any of her estate during the time she lived there.